Tennis Drills

 Toss Accuracy Drill

 Player stands at the baseline and tosses the serve without hitting the ball.
 A tape mark on the court inside the baseline shows where the toss should land (about a foot in front of the lead foot for a flat serve, a foot behind for a kick).
-20 reps.
-Toss consistency is the single most undervalued variable in serving; a half-meter inconsistency in the toss makes the swing impossible to repeat.
+A half-meter inconsistency in the toss makes the swing impossible to repeat.

 Spot Serving (Deuce and Ad)

-Place a target cone on each service box: deuce side wide, deuce side body, deuce side T (three cones for three placements).
-Player serves ten balls aiming at each cone, recording hits and misses.
-Repeat on the ad side.
-The drill that turns "I make my first serve in" into "I make my first serve in to the body when I am ahead 30-15."
+Place three target cones on each service box (wide, body, and T).
+Player serves ten balls aiming at each cone, recording hits and misses, then repeats on the ad side.
+The drill that turns "I make my first serve in" into "I make my first serve to the body when I am ahead 30-15."

 Second-Serve Kick

 Player feeds themselves balls and serves second-serve kicks aiming at the opponent's backhand corner.
 The kick serve uses a continental grip, a toss slightly behind and to the left for right-handers, and a brush across the ball from low to high.
-30 reps.
-Second-serve reliability separates club players from beginners and decides break points at every level above 3.0.
+Second-serve reliability decides break points at every level above 3.0.

 Serve + 1 Pattern

-Player serves to a designated spot (wide, body, or T) and the returner returns; server hits the next shot (the +1) into a pre-decided target corner.
-12 reps.
+Player serves to a designated spot (wide, body, or T) and the returner returns; the server hits the next shot (the +1) into a pre-decided target corner.
 The serve + 1 pattern is the most common scoring pattern in modern tennis: serve wide, +1 into the open court.
-Drilling it teaches the player to plan two shots ahead instead of one.

 Return Depth Target